adpro-2026-B19-project/yomu/README.md

     participant TS as TextService
     participant QA as QuizAttemptRepo
     participant Event as QuizCompletedEvent
-    participant AchL as AchievementListener
+    participant AchL as AchievementQuizCompletionEventListener
-    participant LgL as LeagueListener
+    participant LgL as LeagueQuizCompletionEventListener
     participant Ach as AchievementService
     participant DM as DailyMissionService
     participant Clan as ClanService